habanoz/tech-feed/_posts/2023-05-29-evolution-of-java-a-case-study.md

 ## Java 1.5: Scanner

-Another utility class Java 5 offers for our usecase is Scanner class which can make our file reading simpler.
+Another utility class Java 5 offers useful for our usecase is Scanner class which can make our file reading simpler.

 ```diff
 Subject: [PATCH] use Scanner